jdunca/jdunca.github.io/_posts/2023-07-31-cleaning-legislation.md

 file.rename("tmp.html", paste0("data/validate/html/", str_extract(raw[i], "(?<=validate/raw-).+(?=\\.txt)"),".html")) }
 ```

-The code used above fed us two .html files that we can open in a browser to manually verify that our function has removed the content we want gone without accidentally removing content we need.
+The code used above fed us two .html files that we can open in a web browser to manually verify that our function has removed the content we want gone without accidentally removing content we need.

 ![]({% link assets/images/dffr-screenshot.png%})
 _This screenshot shows what one of the diffr .html files looks like_

 We can open up the .html file in our browser and scroll through.
-As we can see in the screen shot above our cleaning has remove alot of extra white space as well as needless formatting, numbers and editorial notes.
-It takes a while to scroll through them but it's worth it as I caught several mistakes throughout my cleaning process this way.
+As we can see in the screen shot above our cleaning has removes a lot of extra white space as well as needless formatting, numbers and editorial notes.
+It takes a while to scroll through them but it's worth it as I caught several mistakes throughout my cleaning process.
 For this example, I am using the oldest and newest versions, which was my starting point.
-In practice, validation was an iterative process where I consulted several different versions, including those in the middle of the range throughout the cleaning process.
+In practice, validation was an iterative process where I consulted several different versions (including those in the middle of the date range) throughout the cleaning process.

 This post is linear but the cleaning process was not!
 I validated my cleaning as I was writing the code, going back and forth several times to get the final result.
 The final result is not perfect.
 The text will still need to be pre-processed before I can apply computational methods like topic models.
 Because different methods call for different pre-processing, this is a convenient way to store it for now.
 # Conclusion
 This is where I'll stop with part 2 of this series on analyzing how legislation evolves.
 Admittedly, this post was not a full service tutorial as you would have had to scrape the legislation or use the Canadian legislation scraped in part 1.
 But if you followed along, you should have a folder of .txt files containing the cleaned text of each version.
 You'll also have at least two .html files displaying the differences between the 'raw' and cleaned text.
 In future posts we will read these texts into a corpus that we can pre-process and apply various computational methods.